google/go-github/CONTRIBUTING.md

 4. Run `script/fmt.sh`, `script/test.sh` and `script/lint.sh` to format your code and
-   check that it passes all tests and linters. `script/lint.sh` may also tell you that generated files need to be updated.
+   check that it passes all tests and linters. `script/lint.sh` may also tell you that the generated files or the linter exceptions in `.golangci.yml` need to be updated.
 If so, run `script/generate.sh` to update them.

 5. Do your best to have [well-formed commit messages][] for each change.
 This provides consistency throughout the project, and ensures that commit messages